pingcap/tidb-binlog/README.md

 ## TiDB-Binlog introduction

-TiDB-Binlog is a commercial tool used to collect [TiDB's](https://github.com/pingcap/tidb) binary logs with the following features:
+TiDB-Binlog is a tool used to collect [TiDB's](https://github.com/pingcap/tidb) binary logs with the following features:

 - Data replication